dazza-codes/marc2linkeddata/README.md

 With HTTP/RDF retrieval options enabled, it can take a lot longer (days) and the providers may not be very happy about a barrage of requests.

+Note that it runs a lot slower on jruby-9.0.0.0-pre1 than MRI 2.2.0, whether threads are enabled or not.

 TODO: A significant problem to solve is effective caching or mirrors for linked data.
 The retrieval should inspect any HTTP cache headers that might be available and